jpvajda/nerddaysV1/README.md

 ## Getting started

-Check out the [Prereqs](https://github.com/newrelic-experimental/nerd-days-v1/tree/main/third-party-secrets)for more information on getting started!
+Check out the [Prereqs](https://github.com/newrelic-experimental/nerd-days-v1/tree/main/third-party-secrets) for more information on getting started!

 Run the following scripts: